 Welcome Back, Otter!

 Sea otters are coming home to Oregon and we are working hard to give them a warm welcome!
 For much of the last century, the chances of seeing a sea otter playing in the waves off of Cannon Beach or Depoe Bay were virtually zero.
 But that may be changing.
-In the last several years, a steady trickle of confirmed sea otter sightings along the Oregon coast has revived hope that these intelligent, highly-social animals may once again flourish off our shores.
+There have been a number of confirmed sea otter sightings along the Oregon coast, which has revived hope that these intelligent, highly-social animals may once again flourish off our shores.

 Sea otters (whose scientific name is Enhydra lutris), are perhaps the most beloved of the weasel family (no disrespect to the honey badger), and were once common along the Oregon coast.
 Unfortunately, the dense and glossy fur that makes them so well suited to cold northern Pacific Ocean living also made them a prime target of the fur trade.
 In fact, sea otters were hunted to near extinction during the 18th and 19th centuries.
 Populations plummeted from a peak of over 300,000 to a dismal low of 1,000-3,000 sea otters worldwide.
 The last known sea otter in Oregon was killed in 1907.